iwansyahp/jublia_email_auto_send/README.md

 * Simple pagination utils
 * Unit tests using pytest and factoryboy
 * Configuration using environment variables
-* OpenAPI json file and swagger UI (You can test API visually at [http://localhost/swagger-ui](http://localhost/swagger-ui))
+* OpenAPI json file and swagger UI for easier API Testing and Documentation
-* Celery Flower is a web based tool for monitoring and administrating Celery clusters which can be accessed at [http://localhost:5555/](http://localhost:5555/)
+* Celery Flower is a web based tool for monitoring and administrating Celery clusters.
-* RabbitMQ management plugin provides an HTTP-based API for management and monitoring of RabbitMQ nodes and clusters can be accessed at `http://{node-hostname}:15672/`, by default if you run at localhost, you can access it via[http://localhost:15672/](http://localhost:15672/).
+* RabbitMQ management plugin provides an HTTP-based API for management and monitoring of RabbitMQ nodes and clusters.

 Used packages :